We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Capsaicin occurs naturally in the pith or fleshy part of chili peppers, and it

 However, capsaicin may be more appropriate as a treatment for nerve pain rather than inflammatory muscle pain.
 Researchers believe that capsaicin reduces the density of nerve fibers underneath the skin.

 Some people use CBD oil to help treat chronic pain, including muscle pain.

-Research suggests that it may work as a muscle relaxer, and some people use it for this purpose.
+Research suggests that it may work as a muscle relaxer, and

 Cannabis plants contain two particular anti-inflammatory agents that act as muscle relaxers: